mdb/terraform-example/README.md

 # terraform-example

-An reference repo demonstrating how to continuously deploy via [terraform](http://terraform.io) from [TravisCI](https://travis-ci.org/mdb/terraform-example).
+A reference repo demonstrating how to continuously deploy via [terraform](http://terraform.io) from [TravisCI](https://travis-ci.org/mdb/terraform-example).

 Via TravisCI (or locally), use Node.js to compile a static website; use Terraform to: